-- TEST AND EVALUATION, which consists of shipboard electronic systems evaluation facility utilization (SESEF).
+- 1. TEST AND EVALUATION, which consists of shipboard electronic systems evaluation facility utilization (SESEF).
 These training operations could occur throughout the Jacksonville Operating Area, although they are most likely to occur within SESEF ULM-4 Range and RCS Range.
-Our programmatic biological opinion concluded that these activities are not likely to directly or indirectly introduce potential stressors into the marine environment where endangered or threatened species under NMFS' jurisdiction might be exposed to those stressors. - 2.
+Our programmatic biological opinion concluded that these activities are not likely to directly or indirectly introduce potential stressors into the marine environment where endangered or threatened species under NMFS' jurisdiction might be exposed to those stressors.
+There are no changes to these training operations that would change the conclusions of the 2009 programmatic biological opinion. - 2.
 AN/AES-1 Airborne Laser Mine Detection System is a non-towed (airborne) mine-hunting system designed to rapidly detect, classify, and locate near-surface floating or moored mines.
 A pod mounted on the MH-60S pylon contains the laser Light Detection and Ranging system used to detect mines.
 An operator on the helicopter identifies potential mines from the laser images on a video monitor and marks their exact locations.
 A separate mine neutralization system is needed to disable or destroy mines once they have been identified.
-Our programmatic biological opinion concluded that these activities would introduce light associated with the LIDAR system into the marine environment, but endangered or threatened species under NMFS' jurisdiction are not likely to be aware of or respond to that light. - 3.
-AN/AQS-20, which is a towed, mine-hunting system designed to detect, classify, and localize bottom and moored mines in deep or shallow water.
-An underwater, towed body attached to an MH-60S helicopter with an electromechanical cable that contains the high-frequency, high-resolution, side-looking, multi-beam sonar system.
-It can also be configured with an electro-optic identification sensor that incorporates a laser Light Detection and Ranging system to identify bottom mines.
+Our programmatic biological opinion concluded that these activities would introduce light associated with the LIDAR system into the marine environment, but endangered or threatened species under NMFS ' jurisdiction are not likely to be aware of or respond to that light.
+There are no changes to these training operations that would change the conclusions of the 2009 programmatic biological opinion.

+- 3. AN/AQS-20, which is a towed, mine-hunting system designed to detect, classify, and localize bottom and moored mines in deep or shallow water.
+An underwater, towed body is attached to an MH-60S helicopter with an electromechanical cable that contains the high-frequency, high-resolution, side-looking, multi-beam sonar system.
+It can also be configured with an electro-optic identification sensor that incorporates a laser LIDAR system to identify bottom mines.
 An operator on the helicopter identifies potential mines from the sonar and laser images on a video monitor and marks their exact locations.
 A separate mine neutralization system is needed to disable or destroy mines once identified.
-Our programmatic biological opinion concluded that these activities would introduce light associated with the LIDAR system into the marine environment, but endangered or threatened species under NMFS' jurisdiction are not likely to be aware of or respond to that light. - 4.
-Increase Commercial Air Services Support for Fleet Training.
-The Navy proposes to increase the number, type, and operation of commercial air services within the Jacksonville Range Complex.
-Increased use of commercial air services to support Fleet training would not substantially increase aircraft numbers, emissions, or time spent in the warning areas, or alter current airspace usage.
+Our programmatic biological opinion concluded that these activities would introduce light associated with the LIDAR system into the marine environment, but endangered or threatened species under NMFS' jurisdiction are not likely to be aware of or respond to that light.
+There are no changes to these training operations that would change the conclusions of the 2009 programmatic biological opinion. - 4.
+Commercial Air Services Support for Fleet Training.
+In 2009 the Navy proposed to increase the number, type, and operation of commercial air services within the Jacksonville Range Complex.
+Continuing to increased use of commercial air services to support Fleet training would not substantially increase aircraft numbers, emissions, or time spent in the warning areas, or alter current airspace usage.
 Rather, commercial air services would displace Fleet assets now used to support Fleet training events.
 Our 2009 programmatic biological opinion concluded that these activities are not likely to directly or indirectly introduce potential stressors into the marine environment where endangered or threatened species under NMFS' jurisdiction might be exposed to those stressors.
+There are no changes to these training operations that would change the conclusions of the 2009 programmatic biological opinion.